These affordable gifts for watercolor artists are exactly what the artist in your life is wishing for! Make their day without breaking the bank.

 Micron Pens

 Micron pens are the best!
-A good waterproof pen is really important for artists.
+An excellent waterproof pen is really important for artists.
 I often use mine when labeling swatches, but they can be used in the art (even under the paint!) without smudging.

 These ColErase pencils are my favorite pencils for sketching under a watercolor painting.
 They tend to blend a little better than a regular pencil.
 As the name suggests, you can erase them!

-I have the carmine red color, but I'm thinking about adding a few more colors to my collection.
-Reds and pinks look really lovely in portraits, by the way.
+I have the full set, but I typically reach for the carmine red color.
+Reds and pinks look lovely in portraits, by the way.

 Non-Photo Blue Pencil

-This non-photo blue pencil is currently in my cart after hearing great things about it.
-Basically, you use it to sketch and if you scan your artwork in, the scanner doesn't see the pencil work.
+This non-photo blue pencil is a new fave.
+You use it to sketch; if you scan your artwork, the scanner doesn’t see the pencil work.
 Magic, I tell you!

 Watercolor Ground

-Watercolor ground is also in my cart right now.
+Watercolor ground is also fun to use.
 It allows you to turn any surface into watercolor paper.
-It is available in several colors.
+It is available in several colors, but white is a safe bet.

 Brush Cleaner

 This brush cleaner is the best.
-It's really nice for acrylics and gouache, but I use it for my watercolor brushes every now and then just to keep them in good shape.
+It’s nice for acrylics and gouache, but I use it for my watercolor brushes now and then to keep them in good shape.

 Erasers

 Artists often begin a painting with a sketch.
-It's important to remove as many pencil marks as possible before painting because once the lines are wet, they are permanent.
+Before painting, it’s essential to remove as many pencil marks as possible because once the lines are wet, they are permanent.

 A good eraser should remove the pencil lines without damaging the watercolor paper.